Skip to content

 size_t capacity_;

-This close semantics is basically consistent with Go's channel closing behavior: after closing, you can no longer send (our implementation returns false from send, whereas Go panics), and the receiver can continue reading buffered data until it is exhausted (Go then returns a zero value, while we return std::nullopt).
+This close semantics is basically consistent with Go's channel closing behavior: after closing, no more sending is allowed (our implementation returns false in send, Go panics), and receivers can continue reading data from the buffer until it is exhausted (after which Go returns zero values, we return std::nullopt).

 Unified Channel Interface